-- The database network adapter must be set before you can join the cluster - 1.
-Log into the Administrative Console of the specified server. - 2.
-Click Configure Settings Clustering. - 3.
-Select the desired Database Network Adapter and click APPLY - Unable to retrieve the server certificate when running the join cluster wizard - 1.
-Ensure that the correct server name and secure port are entered in the wizard. - 2.
+- .
+The database network adapter must be set before you can join the cluster - a.
+Log into the MSS Administrative Console of the specified server. - b.
+Click Configure Settings Clustering. - c.
+Select the desired Database Network Adapter and click APPLY. - · Unable to retrieve the server certificate when running the Join cluster wizard - a.
+Ensure that the correct server name and secure port are entered in the wizard. - b.
 If using a non-default configuration, be sure that the proper servlet context is entered in the wizard. - Invalid user name or password